The Hertz Foundation believes in recognizing fellows who think boldly and put their ideas to work.

 The Peter Strauss Award recognizes early-career fellows who have made significant achievements in an entrepreneurial endeavor, including patents, licensing agreements, start-up companies, and inventions receiving national recognition.
 The award honors Peter Strauss, a member of our board of directors and financial advisor to the foundation for many decades.
 Awardees receive a $5,000 honorarium.

-Newman Entrepreneurial Initiative
+Harold Newman and David Galas Entrepreneurial Initiative

-The Newman Entrepreneurial Initiative provides financial and professional support to fellows who propose the most innovative entrepreneurial projects, with particular emphasis on collaboration among fellows.
+The Harold Newman and David Galas Entrepreneurial Initiative provides financial and professional support to fellows who propose the most innovative entrepreneurial projects, with particular emphasis on collaboration among fellows.
 The initiative was established by Harold Newman, an active member of our board of directors and a longtime supporter of and generous donor to the foundation.
 The awardees receive individual investments up to $25,000 to fund their work and receive mentoring and feedback from successful entrepreneurs within the fellows community.